asadscs/ELK-Stack-Project/README.md

 - [metricbeat-playbook.yml](Ansible/metricbeat-playbook.yml.txt)

-The configuration details of each machine may be found below.
+The configuration details of each virtual machine is as below.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|